Dr Thomas Linley

 - Cousins NJ, Linley T, Jamieson AJ, Bagley PM, Blades H, Box T, Chambers R, Ford A, Shields MA, Priede IG.
 Bathyal Demersal Fishes of Charlie-Gibbs Fracture Zone region (49°-54°N) of the Mid Atlantic Ridge: II.
 Baited camera lander observations.
 Deep-Sea Research II 2013, 98, 397-406.

 - Linley TD, Alt CHS, Jones DOB, Priede IG.
 Bathyal demersal fishes of the Charlie-Gibbs Fracture Zone region (491–541N) of the Mid-Atlantic Ridge: III.
 Results from remotely operated vehicle (ROV) video transects.
-Deep Sea Research Part II: Topical Studies in Oceanography 2013, 98, 407-411.
+Deep Sea Research Part II: Topical Studies in Oceanography 2013, 98(Part B), 407-411.

 - Jeffreys RM, Lavaleye MSS, Bergman MJN, Duineveld GCA, Witbaard R, Linley T. Deep-sea macrourid fishes scavenge on plant material: Evidence from in situ observations.
 Deep-Sea Research Part I: Oceanographic Research Papers 2010, 57(4), 621-627.